rohitjha20iitk/Placements/OS.md

         v) Enhanced throughput of system: As process divided into multiple threads and each thread is a job. vi) Economical
 117) User level and kernel level threads:
+        i) User level threads are implemented by user but kernel level threads are implemented by OS ii) Os can't recognise user level threads as for OS user level threads are just process but kernel level threads are recognised by OS. iii) If one user level thread is performing blocking system call then entire process will go into block state but this is not the case with kernel level threads. iv) User level threads are dependent but kernel level threads are not.
+        v) Implementation of user level threads is easy but complicated for kernel level threads. vi) User level threads have less context while kernel level threads have more. vii) No H/W level support is required for user level threads.
+118) "GANG" scheduling is used in threads.
+119) Synchronous I/O : The process performing I/O operation will be placed in block state till I/O operation is completed.
+Once I/O operation is completed, ISR (INTERRUPT SERVICE ROUTINE) will initiate and brings process from block to ready state.
+120) Asynchronous I/O: While initiating I/O request, the handler function will be registered.
+The process is not placed in block state and it continues to execute the reamining code after initiating I/O request.
+Once I/O operation is completed, the signal mechanism is used to notify the process that data is available and registered handler function will be asynchronously invoked.
+121) OS allocates and deallocates memory to the process.
+Main goal is to efficiently utilise memory by minimising internal and external fragmentation.
+122) Capacity of memory = no. of words in memory * word size
+123) Loading : Bringing process from secondary memory to main memory is called as loading.
+124) Linking : Establishing the linking between all modules or all the functions of program in order to continue program execution.